INSIDE : The best tips for Pilea peperomioides care! From their watering needs, propagating, light amounts and even where to buy a Pilea plant.

 Where to buy Pilea?

 I just noticed last week that my local Trader Joes was selling a few small Pilea plants and my local nursery has had them available a few times.
 I think as they continue to gain popularity that more and more plant nurseries will be carrying them.
 But until, they really become more available to the masses, online plant shopping is the way to go.
-Walmart ONLINE is carrying small Pileas.
+The Sill is now carrying gorgeous baby Pileas.
 I’ve seen numerous shops on Etsy carrying them.
 And I love that Amazon is now selling them, too.

 Looking for more creative plant related posts?
 You might want to check these out!